-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Fallsburg Central School District, New York as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Fallsburg Central School District, New York's basic financial statements and have issued our report thereon dated October 13, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Fallsburg Central School District, New York as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Fallsburg Central School District, New York's basic financial statements and have issued our report thereon dated September 30, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Fallsburg Central School District, New York's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Fallsburg Central School District, New York's internal control.
+In planning and performing our audit of the financial statements, we considered the Fallsburg Central School District, New York's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Fallsburg Central School District, New York's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Fallsburg Central School District, New York's internal control.